nickserv/danamccurdy.com/_posts/2015-04-28-everything-i-didn-t-learn-in-kindergarten-im-learning-from-my-cat.md

 ---
-title: Everything I didn't learn in kindergarten, I'm learning from my cat.
+title: 'Everything I didn''t learn in kindergarten, I''m learning from my cat'
 category: life
+published: true
+centered: false
 ---
 A cat has a brain
 The size of a walnut,